-Figure 3: Operator Console Main Screen, Operator Conference Phone Number and Access Code Info
+Figure 4: Operator Console Main Screen, Operator Conference Phone Number and Access Code Info

-7. When you successfully login into operator console and the voice call is connected to your operator conference you will see the screen similar to shown on Figure 4.
+8. When you successfully login into operator console and the voice call is connected to your operator conference you will see the screen similar to shown on Figure 5.
 On this screen you can see the name of your bridge, total number of active (i.e. started) conferences and calls, as well as your login name used to enter into the console.

-Figure 4: Operator Console Main Screen, Voice Call Connected to the Operator Conference
+Figure 5: Operator Console Main Screen, Voice Call Connected to the Operator Conference

-Components of the Operator Console
+Section 2.3: Components of the Operator Console

-The operator console interface consists of three tabs: Operator Console tab, Reports tab, and Settings tab.
-Main components of Operator Console tab are shown in Figure 5.
+The operator console interface consists of the following tabs: Operator Console tab, Reports tab, DNIS tab, Callflow tab, and Settings tab.
+Main components of Operator Console tab are shown in Figure 6.
 These components are:

-- Tabs This area allows switching between Operator Console tab, which is responsible for operator activity, subscribers, conferences and calls management; Reports tab, which is responsible for various WYDE bridge reports; and Settings tab, which is responsible for user preferences. - Conferences This area displays all configured conferences.
+- Tabs This area allows switching between Operator Console tab, which is responsible for operator activity, subscribers, conferences and calls management; Reports tab, which is responsible for various WYDE bridge reports; DNIS tab, which is responsible for DNIS edit; Callflow tab, which is responsible for call flows edit; and Settings tab, which is responsible for user preferences. - Conferences This area displays all configured conferences.
 The started conferences will have non empty values in Started and # (participants count) columns; you can filter and order the conferences by any of the fields as well as show the started conferences only.
 When you select any of the conference the conference action buttons will perform actions with respect to this conference and the lower part of this screen will show this conference calls. - Conference Action Buttons These buttons usually initiate some kind of action for the selected conference, such as mute, hold, record, secure the conference, dialout from the selected conference etc. - Calls This area displays the selected conference content, i.e. all calls for the conference selected in the upper part of the screen. - Operator Queue This area displays the list of callers who requested operator assistance, either from the conference or after unsuccessful attempts to enter conference access code. - Operator Action Buttons These buttons usually initiate some kind of action for the operator conference of the operator currently logged in, such as start/stop conferences monitoring, engage/release/reject user from operator queue, dialout from the operator conference, etc. - Selected Caller Info Once the user from the operator queue is selected this area displays information relating to this user, such as his calling and called numbers, custom name, company, email, etc.

-Figure 5: Components of the WYDE Operator Console
+Figure 6: Components of the WYDE Operator Console